michaelzg/michaelzg.github.io/_posts/2019-12-14-unified-historical-new-data-stream.md

 Let's break it down:

-* [Source.tick](https://doc.akka.io/docs/akka/current/stream/operators/Source/tick.html#source-tick) provides the periodic "trigger" for the downstream operations, at an interval defined on the backend (picked carefully, too short and you can overload the backend store with many clients.
-Too long, and you sacrifice latency of getting new data to the client).
+* [Source.tick](https://doc.akka.io/docs/akka/current/stream/operators/Source/tick.html#source-tick) provides the periodic trigger for the downstream operations.
+This is done at a defined interval.
+Picked carefully.
+One too short can overload the backend store.
+One too long increases latency of new data reaching the client.
 * [statefulMapConcat](https://doc.akka.io/docs/akka/current/stream/operators/Source-or-Flow/statefulMapConcat.html) allows us to maintain the `bookmark` state which represents the ending timestamp of the last query.
 We update this bookmark with every new poll to avoid returning duplicate elements and keeping the queried time windows short and sequentially accurate.
 * The rest is textbook: the `mapAsync` executes the `Future` query to return `List[Tweets]` downstream. `mapConcat` unwraps the list into individual `Tweet`s. `mapMaterializedValue` maintains the interface and has some implications if one were using this Source to implement a gRPC interface (more later).

-Combining historical and polling, one achieves the unified API and provide similar query patterns for clients querying historical-only data or historical _and_ new data as it comes in.
+This, combined with `historical`, results a unified interface allowing for flexible query patterns.

 ## Unit Testing and See it in Action

 Unit tests can be done with a mocked storage layer.
-The `StubAutoRefreshingTweetStore` below initializes some users and will run a schedule to append 1 new Tweet every second.
+The `StubAutoRefreshingTweetStore` below first initializes some `users` with backfilled data and appends one new `Tweet` every second.
 Think of this as emulating a database.

 ```scala
 class StubAutoRefreshingTweetStore(users: List[String], referenceTime: DateTime, scheduler: Scheduler)(